Authentic Mexican Barbacoa Recipe: mastering the street food flavor

 How to Make Barbacoa Step-by-Step

-• Start by quickly toasting the guajillo and red chilies on a hot griddle for about 3 seconds on each side.
+Step 1.
+Start by quickly toasting the guajillo and red chilies on a hot griddle for about 3 seconds on each side.
 Be quick, as they burn easily.
 If they burn, use fresh ones.
+Why toast chiles?
+If you expose chiles to the heat, they expel some oils that enhance the flavor.

-• Blend all the toasted ingredients with oregano, cumin, salt, black peppercorns, bay leaves, and apple cider vinegar, along with 1 cup of water, until smooth.
+Step 2.
+Blend all the toasted ingredients with oregano, cumin, salt, black peppercorns, bay leaves, apple cider vinegar, and 1 cup of water until smooth.
 This will be our adobo sauce.

-• Place the meat in an airtight container marinate the meat and refrigerate overnight with the barbacoa sauce for enhanced flavor.
-If you’re short on time, don’t worry; it’ll still be tender and delicious without marinating.
+Step 3.
+Place the meat in an airtight container, marinate the meat, and refrigerate overnight with the barbacoa sauce for enhanced flavor.
+If you’re short on time, don’t worry; it’ll still be tender and delicious without marinating (most times I just make it right away and is still fantastic).

-• Once done, let the meat cool slightly and shred it.
-Here’s a secret: for authentic street tacos, fry the shredded beef in a pan with the same fat that is in the leftover broth.
+Step 5.
+Once done, let the meat cool slightly and shred it.
+Here’s a secret: for authentic street tacos, fry the shredded beef in a pan with the same fat that is on top of the leftover broth.

 Instant Pot Barbacoa